 The MFA in Writing Program offers several innovative features that make the Spalding Program steps ahead of other MFA in Writing Programs.

 To promote a feeling of community, students and faculty read a selected book (from a different genre each semester), which is discussed the first night of the residency.
 When possible, the author of the book is a guest later in the residency; the author gives a public presentation and has a private Q&A session with all MFA students and faculty.
-Guests for this aspect of the program have been Ernest J. Gaines, Yusef Komunyakaa, Molly Peacock, Tim O’Brien, Donna Jo Napoli, Terry Tempest Williams, Michael Ondaatje, Marsha Norman, Ann Patchett, Nancy Willard, Scott Russell Sanders, Barry Lopez, Pico Iyer, Claudia Emerson, Daniel Handler (aka Lemony Snicket), Heather Raffo, W.S.
+Guests for this aspect of the program have been Ernest J. Gaines, Yusef Komunyakaa, Molly Peacock, Tim O’Brien, Donna Jo Napoli, Terry Tempest Williams, Michael Ondaatje, Marsha Norman, Ann Patchett, Nancy Willard, Scott Russell Sanders, Barry Lopez, Pico Iyer, Claudia Emerson, Daniel Handler (aka Lemony Snicket), Heather Raffo (pictured), W.S.
 Merwin, Debra Granik, and Robert Moresco.
-For the spring residency, the featured guest is the Diana M Raab Distinguished Writer in Residence.
-These authors were Jacqueline Woodson for Spring 2012 and Tim O’Brien for Spring 2013.
+For the spring residency, the featured guest is the Diana M Raab Distinguished Writer in Residence, and for 2014 Frank X Walker, Kentucky poet laureate is the featured author.
 In addition to this Program Book in Common, students in each area of concentration read a book/script in common authored by one of the faculty or a guest in that area.
 At the residency, students meet with the faculty member/guest for a discussion of the book.
 Students may ask questions of the author about the writing of the books, technical questions, or questions about publishing the book.